ryrysmiley/Rust_Final_Project/game_of_life/README.md

 3. Run "cargo install rand" to install the rand crate
 4. Run "cargo build"
 5. Run "cargo run"
-6. Follow the instructions in the terminal
+6. Follow the instructions in the terminal (run terminal in full screen for best play experience)

 ## Expected Output
 1. The program will print the results in the terminal.